Dark matter freeze-in from non-equilibrium QFT: towards a consistent treatment of thermal effects: Freeze-in in the CTP formalism

 { As indicated in Eqs.~\eqref{eq:OmegaF}-\eqref{eq:Gammaf}, the resummed spectral propagators require knowledge about the spectral (anti-Hermitian) and Hermitian self-energies, given by $\SiSh^{\mc{A}}(p)$ and $\SiSh^{\mc{H}}(p)$, respectively.

-We calculate the fermion self-energy at one-loop by exclusively taking into account the gauge corrections from the sunset diagram of Fig.~\ref{fig:fermionSelfEn}.
-For SM fermions, we could also include loop diagrams involving a Higgs boson exchange and Yukawa vertices.
-We focus in models on which the SM fermions' Yukawa coupling to $F$ are very small, such that we can neglect their contribution \footnote{Notice that, for models featuring top quarks, Yukawa interactions are relevant and can give the largest contribution to the thermal mass in the dispersion relation.
-Moreover, since the vectorlike fermions do not interact with the Higgs, the energetically-favored DM production process in the ultrarelativistic regime are decays of tops, which are always kinematically allowed (contrary to neglecting Yukawa couplings, where they are suppressed or forbidden).
-At lower temperatures decays are again kinematically-forbidden until the in-vacuum mass of the vectorlike fermion is the dominant scale.
-Such effects are not captured in this study.}. \\ On the CTP, the fermionic self-energy (cf. Fig.~\ref{fig:fermionSelfEn}) reads as
+We calculate the fermion self-energy at one-loop by exclusively taking into account the gauge corrections from the sunset diagram of Fig.~\ref{fig:fermionSelfEn}, implying that we neglect loop diagrams involving a Higgs boson exchange and Yukawa vertices for SM fermions.\footnote{Notice that, in models where DM couples to top quarks, Yukawa interactions are relevant and can give the largest contribution to the thermal mass in the dispersion relation.
+Moreover, since the vectorlike fermions do not receive mass corrections beyond those arising from gauge interactions, decays of top quarks into DM and a vectorlike fermion are kinematically allowed in the ultrarelativistic regime.
+This is in contrast the case in which the SM Yukawa couplings are negligible.
+At lower temperatures, decays are again kinematically forbidden until the in-vacuum mass of the vector-like fermion is the dominant scale.
+Such effects are not captured in this study such that our results apply for DM couplings to any SM fermion but top quarks.} Furthermore the SM fermions' Yukawa coupling to $F$ is very small, such that we can neglect its contribution. \\ On the CTP, the fermionic self-energy (cf. Fig.~\ref{fig:fermionSelfEn}) reads as

 Here, $a,b$ are CTP indices, indicating on which branch of the contour the propagators are evaluated, $P_{L/R}$ are chiral projectors, and the factor $G_{L/R}$ summarizes the gauge interactions of the chiral fermion considered.
-In the SM case, it is given by Eq.~\eqref{eq:G_def}.
-Furthermore, $\Delta^{ab}_{\mu\nu}(\ell)$ is the gauge boson propagator which in Feynman gauge is obtained from the scalar propagator by $\Delta^{ab}_{\mu\nu}(\ell) = -g_{\mu \nu} \Delta^{ab}(\ell)$.
+For SM interactions only, it is given by Eq.~\eqref{eq:G_def}.
+Furthermore, $\Delta^{ab}_{\mu\nu}(\ell)$ is the gauge boson propagator which in Feynman gauge\footnote{We comment on the gauge dependence of our result at end of Sec.~\ref{sec:results}.} is obtained from the scalar propagator by $\Delta^{ab}_{\mu\nu}(\ell) = -g_{\mu \nu} \Delta^{ab}(\ell)$.